-Welcome to HistoryLink.org, the first and largest encyclopedia of state history created expressly for the Internet.
+Welcome to HistoryLink.org, the first and largest encyclopedia of regional history created expressly for the Internet.
 We are dedicated to the principle that history belongs to the entire community and that a better understanding of past events can improve public debate and decisions and enrich the lives of individuals.

 HistoryLink.org is the continually evolving online encyclopedia of Washington state history.
 We provide a free, authoritative, and easily accessible reference for the benefit of all.
 With a few noted exceptions, all articles on this site are original works prepared exclusively for HistoryLink.org by staff historians, contract writers, volunteers, and consulting experts.

 Our writers are Washingtonians, writing about Washington, tunneling through our state's rich archival resources, and serving up Washington's history.
 We are guided by a distinguished board of scholars, educators, and community leaders.
 HistoryLink.org is history -- events large and small; domestic, civic, and international.
 Things that happened in our state and then rippled out across the planet.
 National and global happenings that touched our corner of the great Pacific Northwest.

 Our content increases almost daily, as of May 2017, HistoryLink.org features more than 7,000 original fully sourced articles.
 Like the communities and state it chronicles, HistoryLink.org is a work in progress.
 We continuously add new features to fill gaps and enlarge upon selected subjects, and existing articles are often expanded or corrected to reflect new information.
 HistoryLink.org serves an average of 4,000 visitors a day, among them teachers, students, journalists, and lifelong history lovers who use us as a resource to inform their perceptions and enhance their lives.

 We welcome your comments and suggestions -- submit them the Contact page.
 We encourage you to inquire about adding your own voice to our People's History library.

 The encyclopedia has three types of articles: